COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 To ensure the safety and enjoyment of all our users we have the following pool guidelines:

 7 Burnett St, Oxford 7430

-The Waikuku Beach Paddling Pool is now open for the summer season, running through to Easter weekend.
+The Waikuku Beach Paddling Pool will be opening Labour weekend 2020, running through to Easter weekend 2021.

 The pool features a graduated depth and several water features to keep the young and young at heart entertained.